Learn About ADD / ADHD Symptoms and Treatment

 Attention-deficit / hyperactivity disorder (ADHD) is a disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.

 ADHD is not just a disorder of childhood.
-Symptoms often begin in childhood and can continue through adolescence, the teen years, and into adulthood.
+Symptoms begin in childhood and can continue through adolescence, the teen years, and into adulthood.
 Adults with ADHD experience symptoms such as impulsiveness, trouble focusing or completing tasks, and restlessness.

 Do I have ADHD?

 All of us struggle occasionally with concentration and restlessness.
 ADHD, however, is differentiated by a persistent and ongoing pattern of inattention or impulsivity that interferes with everyday life.
+Some people with ADHD mainly have symptoms of inattention.
+Others mostly have symptoms of hyperactivity-impulsivity.
+Some people have both types of symptoms.

 ADHD is not just a childhood disorder.
 Finding it hard to pay attention, needing to constantly move, or demonstrating impulsive behaviors may be signs of ADHD.
 ADD and ADHD are treatable with the proper care.